chr15k/php-mvc/README.md

 # PHP MVC
-PHP MVC with Twig templating.
+Simple PHP MVC with Twig templating.

-This is a work in progress, and just a bit of fun :-)
+This is a work in progress, and absolutely isn't a replacement for a proper framework!

 This project has 2 dependencies: